-The University of Iowa Chemistry Diagnostic Test is recommended for students considering the following majors (more Chemistry Placement Exam info):
+The University of Iowa Chemistry Placement Test is recommended for students considering the following majors (learn more: Chemistry Placement Test - where you placed):

 |Health & Human Physiology||Public Health (BA, BS, and interest)|

 |Human Physiology||Radiation Sciences|

 |Medical Laboratory Science||Veterinary Medicine (pre-)|